Have LaFountain and Wollman P.C.’s Team Mediate Your Divorce

 The Process Is For You

-Divorce mediation cannot take place unless both sides have agreed to enter into it.
-That means if you do not feel as if you will benefit from mediation or that the process may be more detrimental than helpful, no one can force you to take part.
+Divorce mediation cannot occur unless both sides have agreed to enter into it.
+That means if you do not feel that you will benefit from mediation or that the process may be more detrimental than helpful, no one can force you to participate.
 The exercise only works if both parties are fully involved and participating in good faith.

 With that in mind, know that anything said or done during a session with a mediator is entirely confidential and serves only to advance the cause of reconciliation.
-Legally speaking, the court is only privy to the details of the mediation’s resulting agreement.
+Legally speaking, the court is only privy to the mediation’s resulting agreement details.
 Mediation allows you to discuss the details of your divorce without them becoming a part of the public record.

 Our Job Is To Help

-As mediators, it is our job to make the process as easy and painless as possible.
+As mediators, our job is to make the process as easy and painless as possible.
 We are not there to take anyone’s side but rather provide an outsider’s neutral perspective to your case.
 In doing so, we hope to provide a safe space that will allow both spouses to explore their situation.
-We do our best to foster mutual understanding between our clients while providing them with the tools necessary to perform joint problem-solving.
+In addition, we do our best to foster mutual understanding between our clients while providing them with the tools necessary to perform joint problem-solving.